 Making up one half of the historical region of the same name (the western part is found in Belgium), Limburg is the southernmost province in the Netherlands.
 As it is quite different from the rest of the country, it is a fascinating place to explore.

 Due in part to its proximity to both Belgium and Germany, the province has a unique history and heritage, and many people speak Limburgish alongside Dutch.
 This rich culture is on show wherever you go in Limburg; the best example is found in the gorgeous city of Maastricht – the undoubted crown jewel of the province.
+With lots of rolling hills and age-old castles dotted about the countryside, Limburg is well worth checking out.
+Explore this unique province with our list of the best places to visit in Limburg.

 Click to enlarge